Best of Central & Eastern Europe Trip Notes

 Dressing in Central and Eastern Europe involves adapting to diverse climates, local customs, and urban-rural variations.
 Casual wear like jeans and T-shirts is generally acceptable for everyday activities, while smart casual attire may be appropriate for formal occasions and nicer restaurants.
 Consider the season and pack accordingly, with warm clothing for cold winters and lightweight options for warm summers.
 Modesty is advised in religious or traditional settings.
 Comfortable walking shoes are essential, especially in urban areas with cobblestone streets.
 Pay attention to local fashion trends but prioritize practicality, and be mindful of the specific norms in the country and city you are visiting.

-We have many solo travellers joining our tours.
-Solo travellers will be roomed with another traveller of the same gender.
+We have many solo travelers joining our tours.
+Solo travelers will be roomed with another traveler of the same gender.
 If you would like a private solo room, subject to availability and a single supplement, please contact us.

 Rules to Follow